pscally1005/pscally1005.github.io/_posts/recipes/meme/2023-04-03-bolognese-oats.markdown

 - Over medium heat, <a href='https://amzn.to/3Hdg0gk'>spray</a> pot with <a href='/misc/olive-oil'>olive oil</a> and cook <a href='/misc/veggies#garlic'>garlic</a> for about a minute.
 Add in the <a href='/misc/meat'>meat</a> and mash with a <a href='https://amzn.to/3Fw6MeC'>wooden spoon</a> to break up clumps.
 Cook until browned

-- Stir in the diced tomatoes, tomato sauce, basil, oregano, and red pepper flakes.
+- Stir in the <a href='/misc/veggies#tomato'>diced tomatoes</a>, tomato sauce, basil, oregano, and red pepper flakes.
 Season with salt and black pepper to taste.
 Add the <a href='/misc/veggies'>vegetables</a> back in, and add the vinegar

 - Reduce heat to low and let simmer for 30 minutes, stirring occasionally.
 Stir in balsamic